 The gait is based on an open-loop Central Pattern Generator which calculates a nominal state for the joints using the gait phase angle.
-The phase angle is proportional to the step frequency [22] and controls the movement of the arms and legs.
-This approach has been improved by the use of fused angle feedback mechanisms, which introduce corrective actions to counteract disturbances [23,24].
+The phase angle is proportional to the step frequency [13] and controls the movement of the arms and legs.
+This approach has been improved by the use of fused angle feedback mechanisms, which introduce corrective actions to counteract disturbances [14,15].
 These fused angle feedback controllers establish new parameters, which need to be tuned.
 To ensure a high standard of performance, robot-specific parameters have to be tuned for each robot.
 Moreover, since the robot wears off during extensive use, parameters will become suboptimal, for instance over the course of a RoboCup competition.

 As walking is one of the most crucial skills of a humanoid robot, it has to be robust and reliable at all times.
 To achieve this goal, we optimize the parametrization of the aforementioned fused angle feedback controller autonomously.
 Using Bayesian optimization, we rely not only on real-world experiments but also on simulated experiments to gain useful information, without wearing off the hardware of the robot.
-This approach has already been successfully applied to the igus® Humanoid Open Platform [25] and the NimbRo-OP2X [2].
+This approach has already been successfully applied to the igus[®] Humanoid Open Platform [16] and the NimbRo-OP2X [2].

 Our approach is able to optimize the parameter set in a sample-efficient manner, trading off exploration and exploitation efficiently.
-This trade-off depends on a kernel function k and the parametrization of the underlying Gaussian Process (GP).
-The latter encodes problem-specific values like signal noise and can be measured by a series of initial experiments [25].
-The proposed kernel, on the other hand, is composed of two components, where the first term $k{sim}$ encodes simulation performance and the second term $k{\epsilon}$ functions as an error-term resembling the difference between simulation and the real-world performance:
+This trade-off depends on a Kernel function K and the parametrization of the underlying Gaussian Process (GP).
+The latter encodes problem-specific values like signal noise and can be measured by a series of initial experiments [16].
+The proposed kernel, on the other hand, is composed of two components, where the first term k{sim} encodes simulation performance and the second term k{ε} functions as an error-term resembling the difference between simulation and the real-world performance:

-$$k(\mathbf{a}{\mathbf{i}}, \mathbf{a}{\mathbf{j}}) = k{sim}(\mathbf{x}{\mathbf{i}}, \mathbf{x}{\mathbf{j}}) + k{\delta}(\delta_i, \delta_j)k{\epsilon}(\mathbf{x}{\mathbf{i}}, \mathbf{x}{\mathbf{j}}),$$ (1)
+$$k(\mathbf{a_i}, \mathbf{a_j}) = k{sim}(\mathbf{x_i}, \mathbf{x_j}) + k{\delta}(\delta_i, \delta_j) k{\epsilon}(\mathbf{x_i}, \mathbf{x_j})$$ (1)

-where $\mathbf{a}{\mathbf{i}} = (\mathbf{x}{\mathbf{i}}, \delta_i)$ is an augmented parameter vector and $\delta$ is a flag signalizing whether an evaluation has been performed in the simulator or on the real system.
-If, and only if both experiments have been performed in the real world, $k{\delta}$ is defined to be 1, resulting in a high correlation.
-Due to the error term $k{\epsilon}$ , it is possible to model complex, non-linear mappings between the simulator and real-world evaluations [26].
-For both terms of the composite kernel, we chose the Rational Quadratic kernel, since it has been proven to be appropriate in previous work [25].
-This composite kernel is then used to perform Gaussian Process regression on the data points.
+where $\mathbf{a_i} = (\mathbf{x_i}, \delta_i)$ is an augmented parameter vector and δ is a flag signalizing whether an evaluation has been performed in the simulator or on the real system.
+If, and only if both experiments have been performed in the real world, k{δ} is defined to be 1, resulting in a high correlation.
+Due to the error term k{ε} , it is possible to model complex, non-linear mappings between the simulator and real-world evaluations [17].
+For both terms of the composite kernel, we chose the Rational Quadratic kernel, since it has been proven to be appropriate in previous work [16].

-Since real-world experiments are expensive, we utilize Entropy as a measure of information content to sample data points efficiently.
-In this manner, the next point of evaluation is chosen with respect to the maximal change of entropy, weighted by a factor that trades off the cost of simulated and real-world evaluations [27].
+Since real-world experiments are expensive, we utilize Entropy as a measure of information content to optimize in a data-efficient manner.
+In this manner, the next point of evaluation is chosen with respect to the maximal change of entropy, weighted by a factor that trades off the cost of simulated and real-world evaluations [18].

-The cost function is a combination of aggregated fused angle feedback, as a stability measure, and a logistic function $\nu$ which penalizes parameters of large magnitude.
-Furthermore, we consider the sagittal ( $\alpha$ ) and lateral ( $\beta$ ) planes separately to reduce the complexity of the cost function.
+The cost function is a combination of aggregated fused angle feedback, as a stability measure, and a logistic function ν which penalizes parameters of large magnitude.
+Furthermore, we consider the sagittal (α) and lateral (β) planes separately to reduce the complexity of the cost function.
 This results in the final cost functions: